 Open the .csv file in Excel and enjoy!

 Having this report pre-built will help you be prepared anytime you need to run some analysis on a schedule, perhaps even a schedule a contractor has submitted.
 So keep it in your arsenal of analysis tools.

-I prefer to avoid Excel in this case because the export takes too many clicks to produce the proper dataset.
-This report can be run with 3-4 mouse clicks max with the same end result.
+I prefer to avoid Excel in this case because the export takes too many clicks to produce the report.
+My P6 report can be run with 3-4 mouse clicks max with the same end result.